Ease process for accessing medical cannabis, urges mother of boy with epilepsy

 Ms Caldwell is offering her experience to advise families, and has made a number of pleas to government and medical cannabis manufacturers to ease the process.

-She said a framework exists but it is only available to those aged 18 or older, leaving “forgotten children” who require full-time care left behind.
+She said a framework exists but it is only available to those aged 18 or under, leaving “forgotten children” who require full-time care left behind.

 “The Refractory Epilepsy Specialist Clinical Advisory Service (RESCAS) was set up in 2020 to support paediatric neurologists when considering medical cannabis (and other new treatments) in cases of intractable epilepsy; its impartial recommendations are passed on to patients’ own doctor, and it was through this route that Billy had his NHS funding reinstated in October 2020,” she said, urging that it be extended to all ages.